PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-11 09:22:49
+Last updated: 2024-04-11 09:23:26
-Random Quote: When the snows fall and the white winds blow, the lone wolf dies, but the pack survives.  -  Eddard Stark
+Random Quote: I thought I was the inventor, but the greatest invention of all is the free gift of eternal life. - Rick Sanchez